-- Wrist bands, such as Sea Bands, are a wrist band with a small plastic bubble that puts pressure on a certain point at the wrist, said to be an acupressure point to prevent seasickness.
+- Wristbands, such as Sea-Bands, are wristbands with a small plastic bubble that puts pressure on a certain point at the wrist, said to be an acupressure point to prevent seasickness.
 Some have found these very effective.

 - Minimize motion by taking a position amidships where the movements of roll, pitch, and yaw are less than at the bow, stern, or rails.

 - Avoid reading or other near-focus observation.
 Similarly, avoid staring too long through binoculars.

 - Concentrate on something else.
 Take the helm or engage in some boat work, rather than dwelling on thoughts of starting to feel queasy.

 - If you do feel sick, take a position near the rail on the leeward (downwind) side of the boat.
 Vomiting may occur suddenly, and no one wants it in the boat (where its smell may make you or others feel sicker).
 Once sick, it may help to lie on your back with your eyes closed, still preferably out in the fresh air.
 From that point, it's often a matter of waiting it out.